New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: Conclusions

 \section{Conclusions}

 In this work, we proposed a new method to analyse the stability of a chirally symmetric phase against the formation of an inhomogeneous condensate via chiral symmetry breaking.
 The method is based on an extension of the concept of chiral susceptibility {toward} probing the reaction of the theory to the presence of spatially modulated quark fields.
-As a proof of principle, we showed that our method quantitatively reproduces previous NJL-model results \cite{Nickel:2009wj} on the presence of inhomogeneous phases and we confirmed previous expectations for instability in a rainbow-ladder model of QCD \cite{Motta:2024agi}.
+As a proof of principle, we showed that our method exactly reproduces previous NJL-model results \cite{Nickel:2009wj} on the presence of inhomogeneous phases, we confirmed previous results for the presence of a proto-Lifschitz Point in a rainbow-ladder model of QCD \cite{Motta:2024agi}, and we now also find a true instability of the symmetric phase in a regime where it is favored over the homogeneous broken phase.

+{ However, the main point of this letter is not this specific result but rather that the proposed method is indeed suited to perform such analyses.
+In fact, with this methodology we were able to obtain substantially more conclusive results than with the test-function based stability analysis applied in Ref.~\cite{Motta:2024agi}. {The latter requires numerically searching for a saddle point in the function's parameter space, which can be very expensive.
+Moreover, choosing the parameter space too small bears the risk of wrong results.
+For that reason this analysis is so far only feasible close to the left spinodal line \cite{Motta:2024agi} where the sufficiency of the parameter space can be ensured by analysing the homogeneous transition.} Our new method requires no external parameters, and the \textit{only} real numerically costly operation is that of solving the homogeneous DSE.